Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/README.md

 # Teardown Issue Tracker
 ![teardownissues](https://user-images.githubusercontent.com/25854043/111224672-c8859980-85ac-11eb-9c6c-06e9b7c7c2ec.png)

-**A public repository, monitored by the devs, for the community to track bugs/feature requests/questions for Teardown.**
+**A public repository, monitored by the devs, for the community to report bugs, submit feature requests, or ask questions related to Teardown.**

 ## How To Use